idiap/clapper/doc/click.rst

 Aliased Command Groups
 ----------------------

 When designing an CLI with multiple subcommands, it is sometimes useful to be able to shorten command names.
 For example, being able to use ``git ci`` instead of ``git commit``, is a form of aliasing.
-To do so in click_ CLIs, it suffices to subclass all command group instances with :py:class:`clapper.click.AliasedGroup`.
+To do so in :py:mod:`click` CLIs, it suffices to subclass all command group instances with :py:class:`clapper.click.AliasedGroup`.
 This should include groups and subgroups of any depth in your CLI.
 Here is an example usage:

 .. literalinclude:: example_alias.py